deanproctor/benchpress/README.md

 **[Click here to view benchmark results.](https://vpc-benchpress-whgyccujkszqd7kxu6cqncxlly.us-west-2.es.amazonaws.com/_plugin/kibana/app/kibana#/dashboard/a18eed40-8337-11ea-96b6-cd28f22d3a55)**

 There are 4 primary components to Benchpress:
-1. **tests/benchpress.py**: a class providing a library of parameterized stage configurations defined using the StreamSets SDK along with automation to dynamically generate and execute pipeline benchmarks based on test parameter permutations.
+1. **[benchpress.py](tests/benchpress.py)**: a class providing a library of parameterized stage configurations defined using the StreamSets SDK along with automation to dynamically generate and execute pipeline benchmarks based on test parameter permutations.
-2. **tests/test_***: STF test definitions, grouped by origin stage.
+2. **[tests](tests)**: STF test definitions, grouped by origin stage.
 The test definitions use Pytest parameters to generate the pipeline permutations to be benchmarked.
-3. **bin/benchpress**: a wrapper script used to configure STE environments and launch the STF benchmarks.
+3. **[bin/benchpress](bin/benchpress)**: a wrapper script used to configure STE environments and launch the STF benchmarks.
 4. A **[Kibana dashboard](https://vpc-benchpress-whgyccujkszqd7kxu6cqncxlly.us-west-2.es.amazonaws.com/_plugin/kibana/app/kibana#/dashboard/a18eed40-8337-11ea-96b6-cd28f22d3a55)** provides frontend visualization of benchmark results.

 ## Obtaining Benchmark Results